 To test whether a token is already contained in result, consider writing a recursive function elementp(), which takes an atom and a list as its arguments and returns true if atom is an element of list.
 Consider re-using or adapting one of the functions you wrote earlier.
+Also, recall that compiled code tends to run faster than interpreted code.

-(d) Use a hash table to obtain word counts, i.e. the number of occurrences for each unique word type.
+(d) Use a hash table to obtain word counts, i.e. the number of occurences for each unique word type.

-12 Submitting Your Results
+10 Submitting Your Results

-This first obligatory assignment has two parts, and the second part will be provided through the course web site in early September.
-However, we require that you submit your results individually for each of the two parts, where each part accounts for a maximum of fifty points.
-Please submit your results for Part A in email to Erik ('erikve@ifi.uio.no') and Gordana ('gordanil@ifi.uio.no') before the end of the day on Thursday, September 10.
-Ideally, please provide a text file, including your code and answers (in the form of Lisp comments) to the questions above.
-Note that it is good practice to generously document your code with comments (using the ';' character, making the Lisp system ignore everything that follows the semicolon).
+Please submit your results in email to Johan ('johanbev@ifi.uio.no'), Jonathon ('jread@ifi.uio.no'), and Stephan ('oe@ifi.uio.no') before the end of the day on Monday, September 12.
+Note that we will release the next problem set (i.e. assignment (1b)) already before that date, because we believe it should be possible to work through this first warm-up assignment in about one week.
+Ideally, please provide one file, including your code and answers (in the form of Lisp comments) to the questions above.
+Note that it is good practice to generously document your code with comments (using the ';' character, which makes the Lisp system ignore everything that follows the semicolon).